 What is an overbite>What is underbite>Overbite vs underbite

 Simply put an overbite is the overlapping of the lower teeth over by the upper teeth.
-Conversely an underbite is when as you close your mouth the lower front teeth are in front of your upper teeth.
-Overbite can be caused by eruption of teeth and over development of the upper jaw and or underdevelopment of the lower jaw.
+Conversely, an underbite is when as you close your mouth the lower front teeth are in front of your upper teeth.
+An overbite can be caused by the eruption of teeth and over the development of the upper jaw and or underdevelopment of the lower jaw.
 Rarely do people have the perfect best bite for their face because teeth erupt at random events.
-Overbites may also be a result of hereditary and genetics so cannot be prescreened.
+Overbites may also be a result of hereditary and genetics so they cannot be prescreened.
 It is important to treat overbites because if left untreated can lead to developmental problems which can also potentially damage the teeth.